-This Catalog provides prospective students, currently enrolled students and others information about the American International College of Arts and Sciences - Antigua, especially its academic programs and student support services.
-The Catalog contains summaries of College policies for academic areas, degree requirements, descriptions of support services and course listings.
+This Catalog provides prospective students, currently enrolled students and others information about the American University of Antigua College of Arts and Sciences, especially its academic programs and student support services.
+The Catalog contains summaries of college policies for academic areas, degree requirements, descriptions of support services and course listings.

 Although faculty advisors and administrators will help students meet the requirements for a degree, the students are responsible for fulfilling requirements.
 The degree will be awarded only if all requirements have been met.
-It is important that students know the policies, requirements and procedures that they are expected to follow during their college career.
+It is important that students know the policies, requirements, and procedures which they are expected to follow during their college career.